Pomax/are-we-flying/docs/index.md

 }
 ```

-And the final bit of the puzzle, `airplane-src.js`, for which we're going to want to create a directory called `planes` inside our `public` directory, so that we can fill it with plane icons, like these:
+And the final bit of the puzzle, `airplane-src.js`, for which we're going to want to create a directory called `public/planes` so that we can fill it with plane icons, like these:

 ![so many planes!](./plane-icons.png)